rustwasm/book/src/game-of-life/time-profiling.md

 ### Developer Tools Profilers

-All Web browsers' builtin developer tools include a profiler.
+All Web browsers' built-in developer tools include a profiler.
 These profilers display which functions are taking the most time with the usual kinds of visualizations like call trees and flame graphs.
 If you [build with debug symbols][symbols], then these profilers should display the Rust function names